 Oxygenated Blood Flow

 The function of heart and its ability to circulate the blood to various parts of the body, makes it one of the most important organs.
-I hope by now you are able to understand the pathway of blood.
 Any problems in the blood circulation may lead to life-threatening conditions.
 So, take care and stay healthy!